Bia Zaneratto: Kansas City Current

-The Kansas City Current signed Bia on January 22, 2024, on a one-year contract with a one-year option.
-In the season opener on March 16, she scored in the Current's 5–4 win over the Portland Thorns.
-She scored a brace to help beat Bay FC 5–2 on April 20.
+The Kansas City Current signed Bia on 22 January 2024, on a one-year contract with a one-year option.
+In the season opener on 16 March, she scored in the Current's 5–4 win over the Portland Thorns.
+She scored a brace to help beat Bay FC 5–2 on 20 April.
 She was named NWSL Player of the Month for March/April 2024, with four goals and three assists in that span.

-On November 10, 2025, it was announced that Zaneratto was one of five finalists for the NWSL Most Valuable Player award, along with teammate Temwa Chawinga.
+On 10 November 2025, it was announced that Zaneratto was one of five finalists for the NWSL Most Valuable Player award, along with teammate Temwa Chawinga.
 Players from the Current made up one-third of all NWSL award nominees.
 While Chawinga went on to win MVP for a second consecutive season, Zaneratto was named to the NWSL Best XI Second Team.

+Return to Palmeiras

+On 7 January 2026, Zaneratto’s return was announced by Palmeiras on their website and social media accounts.

+“It’s wonderful to be able to come home.
+All the affection I received while I was here, and even when I left, makes my heart beat faster when making the decision to return.
+Leaving the doors open also meant that my heart was always filled with this affection from the fans,” declared Bia Zaneratto.

 International career

 Ahead of the inaugural 2008 FIFA U-17 Women's World Cup, a 14-year-old Bia Zaneratto was the youngest player in Brazil's squad and was highlighted as a "player to watch" by The New Zealand Herald newspaper.

 In May 2011, she made her debut for the senior national team in a 3–0 friendly win over Chile at Estádio Rei Pelé in Maceió.
 Bia Zaneratto was named in Brazil's squad for the 2011 FIFA Women's World Cup in Germany and participated in the 3–0 group stage win over Equatorial Guinea.

 In February 2015, Bia Zaneratto's club commitments in South Korea meant she was left out of Brazil's 18-month residency programme intended to prepare the national team for the 2015 FIFA Women's World Cup and the 2016 Rio Olympics.
 At the World Cup in Canada, Bia Zaneratto made substitute appearances in the final group game, a 1–0 win over Costa Rica, and the 1–0 second-round defeat by Australia.